contractlevel/yield/README.md

 - **4 - WithdrawToParent**: A withdraw from a `ChildPeer` to the `ParentPeer`.
 This forwards the withdrawal to the active strategy and updates `s_totalShares` to reflect the amount of YieldCoin burned when initiating the withdrawal.
 - **5 - WithdrawToStrategy**: A withdraw from the `ParentPeer` to the active Strategy.
 This calculates the `usdcWithdrawAmount` and withdraws it from the active Strategy.
 - **6 - WithdrawCallback**: A callback from the active Strategy to the withdraw chain.
 This sends the withdrawn USDC to the withdrawer.
 - **7 - RebalanceOldStrategy**: A message from the `ParentPeer` to the old Strategy.
-This is to move funds to the new Strategy.
+This is to withdraw funds from the old Strategy to move to the new Strategy.
 - **8 - RebalanceNewStrategy**: A value transfer from the old Strategy to the new Strategy.
 This is to deposit funds into the new Strategy.

 ## Transaction Flows